-In the world of marketing, product competition is fierce, and consumer's attention spans are shorter than ever.
+In the world of marketing, product competition is fierce and consumers' attention spans are shorter than ever.

 With every product promising us the sun and the moon, how do we ever make a decision?

-While the marketing definitions today have gotten significantly more abstract, the basis remains the same.
-It’s all about getting a product or service from the manufacturer to the hands of the consumer.
+While the marketing definitions today have gotten significantly more abstract, the basis remains the same: it’s all about getting a product or service from the manufacturer to the hands of the consumer.

 What is marketing?

 In its purest form, marketing is how companies show consumers that their products or services are better than their competitors’.
 It requires plenty of planning, A/B testing, analyzing results, and much more.

-However, it’s much more than that.
-Marketing is anything that may influence the way your consumers think about your brand.
+In more detail, marketing is anything that may influence the way your consumers think about your brand.
 That means it’s not just the way you present your product or service.
-It’s your advertising, your customer service, even the employees customers come across!
+It’s your advertising, your customer service, and even the employees that customers come across.

 Today, marketing means knowing your customer from the inside out.
 What problems are they facing, and how is your offering the best solution to solve those problems?